 As you would expect, the cost of each area depends on a business’ maturity.
 A business that has already implemented a regulatory framework like ITAR or even nongovernmental standards like ISO 27001 and PCI-DSS will require less time and resources to implement CMMC.

-Additionally, the costs of CMMC implementation and certification are not completely understood due to changing requirements and their various interpretations.
+Additionally, the CMMC 2.0 Certification Costs implementation and certification are not completely understood due to changing requirements and their various interpretations.
 That said, we can offer approximations.

 Program development and technology costs can range between $20,000 and $60,000.

 The actual audit and certification costs can range between $10,000 and $40,000.